bitfocus/companion-module-thelightingcontroller/HELP.md

 - Tempo control using:
     - Set BPM to explicit value
-    - Tap BPM, where BPM is set based on last 3 taps.
-    - Explicitly send Beat command.
+    - Tap BPM which not only set's the current BPM, but sends manual Beat commands to controller.
-    - Turn on/off Audio BPM (where BPM calculated from PC audio)
+    - Turn on/off Audio BPM (where BPM calculated from PC audio), when on use the Tap action to send individual Beat commands.
 - Set Freeze DMX to on/off.
 - Send a cue name, which will toggle the button of the same name.
 - Button commands, which can either be targetted by their name or position, and use one of the following modes: